-When Poison Happens, We're Here for You
+When the Unexpected Happens, We're Here for You

-NJ Poison Control Center Celebrates National Poison Prevention Week 2023
+National Poison Prevention Week 2024

-(New Jersey) - The New Jersey Poison Control Center and poison control centers around the country are celebrating National Poison Prevention Week (NPPW), observed this year on March 19-25th.
-This week is dedicated to promoting the importance of recognizing accidental poisoning risks, preventing injuries and raising awareness about the life-saving services the nation's network of 55 poison control centers provide to callers on the Poison Help line at 1-800-222-1222.
+(New Jersey) - The New Jersey Poison Control Center and poison control centers around the country are celebrating National Poison Prevention Week (NPPW), observed this year on March 17-23rd.
+This week is dedicated to promoting the importance of recognizing accidental poisoning risks, preventing injuries and raising awareness about the life-saving services the nation's network of 55 poison control centers provide to people of all ages through the Poison Help line at 1-800-222-1222.